 Throughout the springtime, midsummer, and autumn, strong, robust stalks bear large, fragrant, light creamy blooms up to 8 inches (20 cm) wide.

-Perennial foliage with big, flat leathery, oval-shaped leaves is lustrous, dark emerald above and velvet rusty underside.
+Perennial foliage with big, flat, leathery, oval-shaped leaves is lustrous, dark emerald above and velvet rusty underside.

 Kay Parris is a quickly developing plant that is also devoid of pests.
-Since it may survive for many years, it’s a popular choice as a specimen and canopy tree, a stunning privacy screen, a showpiece plant, or a live fence.
+Since it may survive many years, it’s a popular choice as a specimen and canopy tree, a stunning privacy screen, a showpiece plant, or a live fence.

 Edith Bogue Magnolia

 It has a year-round pleasing appearance thanks to its appealing bark and well-balanced limb structure.
-Selectively trim the limbs of your new tree to make it a “perfect match” for your environment once you’ve properly sited it.
+Selectively trim the limbs of your new tree to make it a “perfect match” for your environment once you’ve correctly sited it.

 Encore Magnolia

-A compact, upright, standard size deciduous shrub.
+A compact, upright, standard-size deciduous shrub.
 Its name is derived from the abundance and beauty of its white star-shaped blooms, which bloom from March through April.

 The fragrant white blooms, which emerge from pinkish buds, have 20-25 tepals that are tinged pink.
 Flower displays are boosted by the arrangement of up to four blooms on a branch’s tip.